liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/07-mvc-resource-command.markdown

-When using Liferay's [MVCPortlet framework](/docs/7-2/appdev/-/knowledge_base/a/liferay-mvc-portlet), you can create resource URLs in your JSPs to retrieve images, XML, or any other kind of resource from a @product@ instance.
+When using Liferay's [MVCPortlet framework](/docs/7-2/appdev/-/knowledge_base/a/liferay-mvc-portlet), you can create resource URLs in your JSPs to retrieve images, XML, or any other kind of resource from a @sharepoint@ instance.
 The resource URL then invokes the corresponding MVC resource command class (`*MVCResourceCommand`) that processes the resource request and response.